 If you own a business or are in the process of starting one, it’s time to stop using your personal bank account for business transactions.
-Having a dedicated business bank account is an important part of establishing a company and is crucial for many reasons.
-Not only is it easier to stay organized and track your expenses, but keeping your personal and business accounts separate can protect you legally while safeguarding your identity.
+Having a dedicated business bank account is an important part of establishing a company for many reasons.
+Not only is it easier to keep track of business expenses, but keeping your personal and business accounts separate can protect you legally, while safeguarding your identity.

-One of the first steps of launching a business should be to open a business checking account, yet all too often business owners make the mistake of mingling their finances.
+One of the first steps when launching a business should be to open a business checking account, yet all too often, business owners make the mistake of mingling their finances.
 Here’s why having a clear separation of accounts can streamline your business, protect your assets, and establish credibility.

 We all know how important it is to keep your books tidy.
 Having a separate business account means your business expenses are easily accessible in one spot, and you won’t have to sift through your personal transactions to pull out company-related ones.
 When it comes down to how to keep track of business expenses (and do it well), this separation is especially helpful in today’s world, where an app can keep track of all of your expenses in one place!
-Every purchase that appears on your statement is (or should be) associated with the business, so there’s nothing extra to sort through.
+Every purchase that appears on your statement should be associated with the business, so there’s nothing extra to sort through.

 This is especially important come tax time.
-Taxes are complicated, and, as your business grows, they’ll only get more difficult.
-Keeping track of everything throughout the year means that, come tax season, you’ll be less stressed and more prepared to file – or even just more prepared to hand it all over to your accountant.
+Taxes are complicated, and as your business grows, they’ll only get more difficult.
+Keeping everything in one place throughout the year means that, come tax season, you’ll be less stressed and more prepared to file – or even just more prepared to hand it all over to your accountant.

-Not only will it be easier to do your taxes, but having a business account may help keep the IRS off your back.
+While it will be easier to do your taxes, having a business account may help keep the IRS off your back, too.
 The agency is notorious for having strict rules about a lot of things, and what can and can’t be deducted as a business expense – especially for people that work from home – is one of those things.
-So, if your business expenses are mingled with your personal ones, certain deductions might be deemed problematic — even if they are legitimate business expenses.
-If everything is tied to a business account, however, your expenses are less likely to raise eyebrows as they aren’t mixed in with personal ones.
+So, if your business expenses are mingled with your personal ones, certain deductions might be deemed problematic, even if they are legitimate business expenses.
+But if everything is tied to a business account instead, your expenses are less likely to raise eyebrows.

 The major benefit of having a corporation or LLC is the legal liability protection it provides.
 It defines your business as a separate entity from you, the individual, in any case of legal action.
 When you have a business bank account, the protection extends to this, too.
-For example, if your business gets sued and your personal accounts are wrapped up in the corporation, the court has grounds to go after you as an individual in addition to your company.
+However, if your business gets sued and your personal accounts are wrapped up in the corporation, the court has grounds to go after you as an individual, in addition to your company.

-Finally, having a business account can help safeguard your personal identity.
-Running a business typically means you have to make frequent and, often large, purchases.
-The more transactions you run up on your personal card, the greater the risk is for fraud.
-Having a dedicated business account can keep your personal monies safe should any issues arise.
+Protection doesn’t end there!
+Having a business account can help safeguard your personal identity, too.
+Running a business typically means you have to make frequent and often large purchases.
+The more transactions you run up on your personal card, the greater the risk for fraud.
+With a dedicated business account, you can keep your personal monies safe should any issues arise.

-Let’s face it: It’s just not professional to write personal checks to pay business expenses.
-Company checks can help build credibility and establish your entity as a legitimate business.
-When a vendor receives a check written from your business account, it can help build confidence.
+Let’s face it – It’s just not professional to write personal checks to pay business expenses.
+Company checks help build credibility and establish your entity as a legitimate business.
 A business checking account can also lend credibility in the eyes of the IRS.

-It might sound overwhelming – especially if you’re in the process of transitioning from a personal account to a business account – but completing this crucial step will benefit you (and your business) in the long run by keeping you safe, organized, and secure.
+It might sound overwhelming – especially if you’re in the process of transitioning from a personal account to a business account – but completing this crucial step will benefit you and your business in the long run, keeping you safe, organized, and secure.
 We also recommend having separate personal and business credit cards for these reasons, too.